pokitoz/ioctl_driver/README.md

 # IOCTL Linux Driver

-Simple example on how to create a IOCTL driver for Linux.
+Simple example on how to create a IOCTL driver for Linux thanks to [LDD3](https://lwn.net/Kernel/LDD3/).
 This can be used for simple testing purposes:

 * Access to a special register from kernel mode to get the result in user mode.
 For example Arm register from CP15 processor.
 * Access to some memory mapped region
 * ...